-To further bolster production and industry growth To further boister production and industry growth, additional backing in the form of fiscal incentives, such as tax benefits and special advantages through PCPIRs or SEZs, can be instrumental.
-The establishment of dedicated integrated manufacturing hubs under the PCPIR policy aims to attract an impressive investment of ₹20 lakh crore (-US\$276.46 billion) by 2035.
+To further bolster production and industry growth, additional backing in the form of fiscal incentives, such as tax benefits and special advantages through PCPIRs or SEZs, can be instrumental.
+The establishment of dedicated integrated manufacturing hubs under the PCPIR policy aims to attract an impressive investment of ₹ 20 lakh crore (~US\$276.46 billion) by 2035.